 Click the Send activity digest email check box to receive a daily email with reporting data for your workflow.
 Select edit to choose which account users you want the digest email to send to.

 - On the Trigger step, confirm or customize your trigger and segmentation options.
 Some triggers require more information from you, others are defaults based on the workflow type you chose on the List and Workflow step.

-- The Emails step is where you'll add and design emails, organize them in your workflow and tell us when each email should send.
+- On the Emails step, add and design emails, organize them in your workflow, and tell us when each email should send.

 - On the Confirm step, look over the Pre-delivery Checklist and test your emails if you haven't already.
 Click Resolve or Edit to make changes.

 Automation workflows can have one email or a lot of emails.
 You'll add, design, and organize your emails in the Emails step.

 Create an Email

 - Navigate to the Emails step.

 Some workflow types, like Annually Recurring Event, initially offer an option to bulk add a recommended number of emails.

 Email Information.
 These fields only refer to the specific email you are editing, not the entire workflow.